-Our Wychbold site uses ‘grey water’ systems to collect rain water from the main buildings and car park which is then collected via interceptor through a natural filtration system and reused for the irrigation of the plant area in the Garden Centre.
+Our Wychbold site uses ‘grey water’ systems to collect rain water from the main buildings and car park which is then collected via an interceptor through a natural filtration system and reused for the irrigation of the plant area in the Garden Centre.

 There are almost 800 solar panels on the roof of our Wychbold store.
 The panels generate the same power needed for 40 homes every year and save around 100,000kg of carbon emissions.
 That's the same as driving a Ford Focus 484,000 miles.

 We actively seek to minimise use of chemical pesticides on our display gardens and only treat as a last resort to save commercial crops.
 Our sister company, a key producer of UK hardy nursery stock, the Bransford Webbs plant company has BS8555 environmental accreditation and actively develops the use of biological control as an alternative to pesticide use.
 Much of the energy required by the latter’s main production site is fuelled by the burning of locally sourced bio-mass.

 We’re always looking to improve how much we can recycle as a business and how we can support our customers to be part of this too.
-At Wychbold we recycle our paper, cardboard and plastics, the glass from our Restaurant plus wood and metal are separated as a waste product for recycling.
-Furthermore we provide a community recycling unit for paper, cans and bottles in our car park and a facility for unwanted plantpots and seed trays.
+At Wychbold we recycle our paper, cardboard WEEE, the glass bottles and used cooking oil from our Restaurant plus wood and metal are separated as a waste product for recycling.
+Furthermore we provide a community recycling unit for paper, cans and glass bottles and batteries in our car park and a facility for unwanted plantpots and seed trays.
 We now have 2 x recycling bins at our Wychbold and West Hagley stores in aid of Birmingham Children's Hospital Charity, who receive an annual fee from Collection4Clothes for each bank.
 These recycling bins accept donations of clean clothing, pairs of shoes, handbags, unwanted gifts, belts, accessories, unused cosmetics and perfume products.

 We are constantly reviewing our choice of organic and environmentally friendly gardening products, and specifically highlight this through informative signage and positioning in store.